I replaced an ink cartridge and my product shows that the same ink cartridge is expended. What should I do?

 - Lift the scanner.

 - Press down each ink cartridge until it clicks into place.
 (If a cartridge is properly seated already, you may not hear a click.)

 When you installed the new cartridge, you should have removed the yellow tape from the bottom.
 If you know you removed it, skip to step 6.
 If you're not sure, you can pull out the cartridge to check.
 (Squeeze the tab on the cartridge and lift it straight up.)
 Remove the tape if necessary, then reinstall the cartridge, pressing it down firmly.

-If ink gets on your skin, wash it thoroughly with soap and water.
+If ink gets on your hands, wash them thoroughly with soap and water.
 If ink gets into your eyes, flush them immediately with water.
-If ink gets into your mouth, spit it out and see a doctor right away.
 Keep ink cartridges out of the reach of children.